CryDeTaan/Synergy/README.md

 # Synergy

-Synergy combines your desktop devices together in to one cohesive experience.
-It's software for sharing your mouse and keyboard between multiple computers on your desk.
+I use Synergy for sharing my mouse and keyboard between multiple computers.
 It works on Windows, Mac OS X and Linux.

 Download Synergy from:
 https://symless.com/account/